 However, the process is a little cumbersome owing to the fact that you will drill holes for anchoring components.

-31. How do you Select Material and Component for FR 1 PCB?
+31. How do you Select Materials and Components for FR 1 PCB?

 Getting the right materials is a prerequisite for the effective functioning of your FR1 PCB board.
 Not even manufacturers have the ability to produce all the materials required.